HubAri/can_idrive/README.md

 # Can I Drive?
 Little personal project for my daily life.
-Advises on whether to go for a drive or not according to certain criteria.
+Recommends whether to go for a drive or not according to certain criteria.

 # How to use
 1. Create personal API-Key on [https://openweathermap.org/api] - (free plan)